 - CS462: Algorithm Analysis (spring)

-None of these courses are a prerequisite for other required courses in the major.
-However, students should check the expected electives to be offered after they return from abroad on the Electives page , to ensure they have any math prerequisites by the start of their senior year.
+To make your senior year as smooth as possible, you should try to take as many of these courses in your junior as possible, some of which you'd take abroad.
+None of these courses are a prerequisite for other required courses in the major, however, so depending on the courses you have completed you may be able to go abroad without taking any CS courses that semester and still graduate on time without summer classes.
+However, students should check the expected electives to be offered after they return from abroad on the Electives page, to ensure they have any math prerequisites by the start of their senior year.

 Students who started CS151 in the spring of the freshman year will probably need CS312 in the fall of their junior year.
-Those students should ensure they either go abroad where they can take a CS312 equivalent during the fall semester, or go abroad in the spring after taking CS312.
+Those students should ensure they either go abroad where they can take a CS312 equivalent during the fall semester, go abroad in the spring after taking CS312, or take CS312 in the summer before junior year elsewhere and transfer it back to Loyola.
 Your CS advisor can help you plan out your courses to ensure you can both study abroad and graduate on time, based on course prerequisites and which semester various courses are offered at Loyola.

-If you are away the entire year, you also should take multiple CS courses to avoid needing 4 CS courses a semester in your senior year.
+If you are away the entire year, you also should take multiple CS courses to avoid needing to take 2 years worth of CS courses in your senior year (generally this would mean 4-5 CS/math/science courses each semester, which is a very heavy load).
 If Operating Systems and Programming Languages are not available, you should take upper-division CS courses as electives, which you must have approved by the department chair.

 The good news is that there are now five Loyola programs at institutions that have strong CS Departments with many course offerings.
 They are: